Surfing In Mount Maunganui; Here’s Everything You Need To Know…

 Ideal for surfing for the very first time.

-Now there are a lot of surf school's in the area, so you've got a lot to choose from, but if you're looking for the best place to learn to surf, we recommend Mount Surf School for a few reasons.
+Now there are a lot of surf school's in the area, so you've got a lot to choose from, but if you're looking for the best place to learn to surf, why not try us?

-Firstly, they approach things is a little different to most surf schools.
+Firstly, we approach things is a little different to most surf schools.

-Their coaches have had a huge amount of experience - with many teaching all around the world - and that really shines through in the way they’re able to impart that knowledge on their students.
+Our coaches have had a huge amount of experience - with many teaching all around the world - and that really shines through in the way they’re able to impart that knowledge on our students.

-Secondly, they've developed a unique system that’s tried and tested to get you standing on your feet and surfing, anywhere.
+Secondly, we've developed a unique system that’s tried and tested to get you standing on your feet and surfing ridiculously quickly - it's pretty potent.

 Simple, and incredibly effective.